tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/功能实践/实现直播群功能_intl_en.md

 You can call [getMyProfile](https://web.sdk.qcloud.com/im/doc/zh-cn/SDK.html#getMyProfile) to obtain your nickname and profile photo.

-### 2. How can I mute a group member in a livestreaming group?
+### 2. How can I mute a group member in an audio-video group?

 You can use a custom message to mute a specific group member.
 The custom message must contain the Members_Account of the group member to be muted and the muting time.
 Send the custom message to the business backend by calling the [Callback Before Delivering Group Messages](https://intl.cloud.tencent.com/document/product/1047/34374).
 The business backend will call [Muting and Unmuting Group Members](https://intl.cloud.tencent.com/document/product/1047/34951) to mute the group member.

-### 3. How can I remove a group member from a livestreaming group?
+### 3. How can I remove a group member from an audio-video group?

 You can use a custom message to remove a specific group member.
 The custom message must contain the Members_Account of the group member to be removed.
 Set the priority of the custom message to High to prevent the message from being discarded by the backend due to the message sending frequency limit of 40 messages per second.
 After the SDK receives the message, it calls the [kickGroupMember API](https://intl.cloud.tencent.com/document/product/1047/36169) to remove the group member from the group.

 <span id ="p4"></span>

-### 4. A group member quits a livestreaming group on the Android, iOS, or PC client when the API for quitting a group is called on the WeChat Mini Program or web client.
-However, when the API for quitting a group is called on the Android, iOS, or PC client, the group member does not quit the livestreaming group on the WeChat Mini Program or web client.
+### 4. A group member quits an audio-video group on the Android, iOS, or PC client when the API for quitting a group is called on the WeChat Mini Program or web client.
+However, when the API for quitting a group is called on the Android, iOS, or PC client, the group member does not quit the audio-video group on the WeChat Mini Program or web client.
 Why is this the case?

-The WeChat Mini Program and web client allow users to join livestreaming groups as guests.
+The WeChat Mini Program and web client allow users to join audio-video groups as guests.
 When the API for quitting a group is called on the Android, iOS, or PC client, the WeChat Mini Program or web client will not proactively trigger the quit group operation.

 - To ensure synchronized group quitting on all clients, configure the [Callback After a Group Member Drops Out](https://intl.cloud.tencent.com/document/product/1047/34373) and determine the quit platform based on the OptPlatform field.
 When the quit platform is Android, iOS, or PC, call [Send a One-to-One Message](https://intl.cloud.tencent.com/document/product/1047/34919) to send a custom message to the group member who quits the group.
 The frontend screens the conversation and does not display it on the UI.
 After the WeChat Mini Program or web client receives the message, it calls the [quitGroup API](https://intl.cloud.tencent.com/document/product/1047/33999).
 - To ensure independent group quitting on different clients, configure [Callback After a Group Member Drops Out](https://intl.cloud.tencent.com/document/product/1047/34373) and determine the quit platform based on the OptPlatform field.
 Call [Send a One-to-One Message](https://intl.cloud.tencent.com/document/product/1047/34919) to send a custom message to the group member who quits the group.
 The frontend screens the conversation and does not display it on the UI.
 After a non-quit platform receives the message, it calls the [joinGroup API](https://intl.cloud.tencent.com/document/product/1047/36169) to join the group.
 To prevent multiple system notifications for joining and quitting a group, you can submit a ticket to disable system notifications for joining and quitting a group.